-(D) A retail investment account.

-(D) A retail investment account.

-(vii) An entity regulated by the Securities and Entity (viii) An entity that is a resident of this state: (viii) An entity that is a member of the National Association of Securities Dealers and that collects funds from the public. - (ix) Another entity that collects funds from the public. - (b) "Financial service" means a deposit; withdrawal; transfer between accounts; exchange of currency; loan; extension of credit; purchase or sale of any stock, bond, certificate of deposit, or other monetary instrument; or any other payment, transfer, or delivery by, through, or to a financial institution, by whatever means effected.
+- (A) A mutual fund account. - (B) A securities brokerage account. - (C) A money market account. - (D) A retail investment account. - (vii) An entity regulated by the Securities and Exchange Commission that collects funds from the public. - (viii) An entity that is a member of the National Association of Securities Dealers and that collects funds from the public. - (ix) Another entity that collects funds from the public. - (b) "Financial service" means a deposit; withdrawal; transfer between accounts; exchange of currency; loan; extension of credit; purchase or sale of any stock, bond, certificate of deposit, or other monetary instrument; or any other payment, transfer, or delivery by, through, or to a financial institution, by whatever means effected.